 Financial Advisor And Insurance Agent, Richard Wesselt, Barred From The Securities Industry By FINRA For Sales Practices Violations

-The Wolper Law Firm is currently representing clients of Richard Wesselt, a Financial Advisor and insurance agent, in Collegeville, Pennsylvania.
+The Wolper Law Firm, P.A. is currently representing clients of Richard Wesselt, a Financial Advisor and insurance agent, in Collegeville, Pennsylvania.
 Each of the customers have complained that Richard Wesselt “oversold” insurance products and recommended, as part of an overall investment strategy, that the clients borrow against the cash value of those policies to meet personal expenses and/or finance the insurance premium payments of additional policies.
 Richard Wesselt recommended this strategy as part of what he described as the “infinite banking” model designed to accrue retirement savings.
 Many of these clients could not afford the insurance policies and the policies either lapsed or were terminated due to high premiums.
 Moreover, the clients were often recommended to use qualified retirement savings to fund the insurance premiums, which caused additional damage.

 On November 9, 2020, Fthe Financial Industry Regulatory (FINRA) imposed a permanent bar on Richard Wesselt, precluding him from associating with any FINRA member.

 According to the FINRA sanction: